West Virginia Home Health Care Insurance

 What are the home healthcare aide license requirements in West Virginia?
 How do I get a home healthcare license in West Virginia?

-- Pass competency evaluation
+- Pass a competency exam

-- Complete 75 hours
+- Complete 75 hours of classroom instruction

 Learn more about home health care insurance in the states where you work.